codewrite/dev.codewrite.co.uk/pages/RPI-dotnet/GPIOBoard-Software.md

 You can find [the source here][gpio-board-github], but here are a few notes:

 - The console app uses commandlineparser to make things easier.
 This project is pretty straightforward.
-- The LedButtonLib uses the [.NET Core IoT Libraries][dotnet-iot]{:target="_blank"} which seem very well written and maintained.
+- The LedButtonLib uses the [.NET Core IoT Libraries][dotnet-iot] which seem very well written and maintained.
 - I decided to have separate classes for the LEDs, buttons (and eventually fan and piezo) and it became apparent that I needed a base class (CustomController) which has all the construction and disposal code.
-- The tests use mocking ([Moq][moq]{:target="_blank"}).
+- The tests use mocking ([Moq][moq]).
 I couldn't mock the GpioController, so I mocked the GpioDevice instead.
 To do this I had to use the Protected method in Moq.

 <hr/><br/>
 Prev: [Main Page][RPI-dotnet-mainPage]<br/><br/>